erik-adelbert/aoc/2022/README.md

 ## Day 15
 I have been working this challenge for almost 6 hours today.
 I've tried (number of) different ways and my solution time was down to ~10ms and going.
-When things go sideways when coding, I always make a break and then work my way out using a paper and a pencil.
-It was when drawing corner cases for a friend that I realised it was possible to solve this problem from another perpective: it is possible (and [easy](https://www.reddit.com/r/adventofcode/comments/zmw9d8/comment/j0dhu1w/?utm_source=share&utm_medium=web2x&context=3)) to track the gap that could enclose the missing beacon.
+When things go sideways when coding, I always take a break and then work my way out using a paper and a pencil.
+It was when drawing corner cases for a friend that I realised it was possible to solve this problem from another prospective: it is possible (and [easy](https://www.reddit.com/r/adventofcode/comments/zmw9d8/comment/j0dhu1w/?utm_source=share&utm_medium=web2x&context=3)) to track the gap that could enclose the missing beacon.

 And then I saw this [reddit post](https://www.reddit.com/r/adventofcode/comments/zmcn64/comment/j0cdi3j/?utm_source=share&utm_medium=web2x&context=3).
 The solution is so beautiful and balanced, that it would have been a waste of my time to finish mine (same idea anyway).
 Instead, I studied this one and adapted my work to become a port of it.